-DFP Planning has prepared this submission on behalf of Catholic Education Commission NSW (CECNSW) in regard to the draft State Environmental Planning Policy (Educational Establishments and Child Care Facilities) 2017 (draft Education SEPP) and supporting documents placed on public exhibition by the NSW Department of Planning and Environment (DPE).
+DFP Planning has prepared this submission on behalf of, and in close consultation with, CECNSW in regard to the draft State Environmental Planning Policy (Educational Establishments and Child Care Facilities) 2017 (draft Education SEPP) and supporting documents placed on public exhibition by the NSW Department of Planning and Environment (DPE).

-CDCNSW and DFP Planning commends DPE on the broad range of changes, and in particular the new development standards for complying development, which address many of the shortcomings faced by non-government schools in their dealings with the planning system over many years.
+CECNSW and DFP Planning commend DPE on the broad range of changes, and in particular the new development standards for complying development, which address many of the shortcomings faced by non-government schools in their dealings with the planning system over many years.

-We have reviewed the draft Education SEPP and all supporting documents in consultation with CECNSW and now submit matters for consideration relating to the draft Education SEPP and relevant supporting documents.
+We have jointly reviewed the draft Education SEPP and all supporting documents and now submit matters for consideration.